-- Adheres to current regulations, guidance, and policies that affect research at the institutional, state, federal, and international levels. - Complies with the processes and procedures required by different types of sponsors (e.g., private industry, National Cancer Institute Cancer Therapy Evaluation Program, investigator-initiated). - Ensures security of research data and personal health information. - Participates in discussions regarding feasibility of protocol implementation based on knowledge of institutional capabilities and limitations, therapy, or population of interest. - Collaborates with the research team to implement procedures for maintaining patient study participation from enrollment through completion.
+- Adheres to current regulations, guidance, and policies that affect research at the institutional, state, federal, and international levels. - Complies with the processes and procedures required by different types of sponsors (e.g., private industry, National Cancer Institute Cancer Therapy Evaluation Program, investigator-initiated). - Ensures security of research data and personal health - Ensures security of research data and personal nearth information.

+Participates in discussions regarding feasibility of protocol implementation based on knowledge of institutional capabilities and limitations, therapy, or population of - Collaborates with the research team to implement procedures for maintaining patient study participation from enrollment through completion.

-...
-Protocol Compliance
+...Protocol Compliance

-- Participates in providing timely, informative, and accurate communication to the IRB as required. - Facilitates and participates in the preparation for and implementation of scheduled and unscheduled meetings with external and internal monitors and auditors (e.g., sponsors, FDA, IRB, QA). - Ensures validity of research results by ensuring timely, accurate, and complete data documentation, reporting deviations, violations, and serious adverse events. - Collaborates with principal investigator, pharmacy, and other appropriate personnel to ensure proper use of and accountability for experimental devices or drugs as indicated.
+- Participates in providing timely, informative, and accurate communication to the IRB as required.
+Facilitates and participates in the preparation for and

+- Facilitates and participates in the preparation for and implementation of scheduled and unscheduled meetings with external and internal monitors and auditors (e.g., sponsors, FDA, IRB, QA).

+Ensures validity of research results by ensuring timely, accurate, and complete data documentation, reporting deviations, violations, and serious adverse events.

+Collaborates with principal investigator, pharmacy, and other appropriate personnel to ensure proper use of and accountability for experimental devices or drugs as indicated. indicated.